 On February 8, 2011, the Committee approved PCSU grants to our executives, including the NEOs.
 The FASB ASC Topic 718 grant date fair values of PCSUs granted to the NEOs and the number of shares available at threshold, target, and maximum are shown in the "2011 Grants of Plan-based Awards" table on page 39.
 The Committee granted Mr. DeLoach PCSUs, which, combined with his SSAR grant discussed below under the caption "2011 Committee Actions - SSARs," equates to approximately 60% of his target total direct compensation.
 Mr. Hupfer did not receive a grant of PCSUs due to his announced retirement of June 1, 2011.
-The PCSU awards for the other NEOs, combined with their SSAR grants discussed below under the caption "2011 Committee Actions - SSARs," equates to approximately 60% of their target total direct compensation.
+The PCSU awards for the other NEOs, combined with their SSAR grants discussed below under the caption "2011 Committee Actions - SSARs," equates to approximately 48% of their target total direct compensation, which is consistent with our pay for performance objective.